Online Forms: Editing

 If you have similar forms (like an adult & child version):

-- Create the first one and use it as a template for the others and publish (must be shared with the practice to use as a template)
+- Create the first one and use it as a template for the other one.

 - Then just pick it as a template, edit as needed, and publish!